 Along the way we follow her discovery of the mystic-scientist Teilhard de Chardin, and her entry into the Franciscan view of the cosmos as “locus of God’s self-revelation and self-becoming.”

 Ilia Delio, OSF, a Franciscan Sister of Washington, DC, is Josephine C. Connelly Endowed Chair in Theology at Villanova University.
-Her many books include Christ in Evolution, The Emergent Christ, The Unbearable Wholeness of Being: God, Evolution, and the Power of Love, and Making All Things New: Catholicity, Cosmology, Consciousness (all Orbis).
+Founder of the Center for Christogenesis, her many books include Christ in Evolution, The Emergent Christ, The Unbearable Wholeness of Being: God, Evolution, and the Power of Love, and Making All Things New: Catholicity, Cosmology, Consciousness (all Orbis).